No. The CHAMP Plan™ is a self-funded overlay program that supplements existing traditional medical insurance plans.

 Claims to employees result when an applicable CPT code is triggered with a corresponding explanation of benefits (EOB).
 Examples of these claims include preventive examinations, bio-metric screens, health risk assessments, and chronic medication fulfillment.
 Claims made to employees are neither taxable nor considered ordinary income.
 The amount of premium charged to employees is actuarially set to cover the claim risk on the plan while meeting a desired medical loss ratio (MLR).
 At the end of the plan year and the runout period, any potential surplus left in the claim account is considered a plan asset to the employer.

-Yes, The CHAMP Plan™ meets the definition of MEC.
+Does The CHAMP Plan™ meet the definition of Minimal Essential Coverage (MEC)?